in-toto/attestation/spec/v1/bundle.md

 information.

 **NOTE**: The Bundle is not authenticated as a whole.
-Instead each individual attestation is authenticated using signature schemes like [DSSE].
+Instead each individual attestation is authenticated using signature formats like [DSSE].
 As such, an attacker might be able to _delete_ an attestation without being detected.
 Predicates that follow [the monotonic principle] should not have any issues with this behavior.